Place your bets on this delicious Kentucky Derby pie filled with semi-sweet chocolate chips, walnuts and a good splash of bourbon.

 The origins of the Kentucky Derby pie

-George Kern and his parents, Walter and Leaundra, managed the Melrose Inn restaurant in the mid-1950’s.
+Son George Kern and his parents, Walter Kern and Leaundra, managed the Melrose Inn restaurant in the mid-1950’s.
 The Kerns are credited with creating the original recipe.
-The pie wasn’t even created as a nod to the horse race.
+The popular dessert wasn’t even created as a nod to the horse race.
 Each family member threw their pick into a hat and a name was drawn.
 Eventually the Kern family left the hotel and established a bakery devoted to manufacturing the pies.
 The actual recipe is a closely guarded family secret and the name “Derby-Pie®” was trademarked in 1969.

 Ingredients and tools you will need